hidecode221b/LG4X/README.md

 #### Miniconda3

 If you have Miniconda3, you can create the environment to install lmfit from [conda-forge](https://github.com/conda-forge/lmfit-feedstock).
-Below is an example for environment name *vpy3.9* on python version 3.9.
+Below is an example for environment name *vpy3.9* on python version 3.9 ([YouTube video](https://youtu.be/cEbo6ZHlK-U)).

 > `conda config --add channels conda-forge`
 >